MithamoMorgan/Diabetes_Prediction/README.md

 4. Gradient Boosting Classifier
 5. XGBoost Classifier

+## Evaluation Metrics

+The metrics used to evaluate the model performance were:

+1. Accuracy
+2. Precision
+3. Recall (focused on recall since the priority was detecting positive cases)
+4. F1-Score
+5. ROC-AUC

 ## App
 This app can assist medical professionals in making a diagnosis but should not be used as a substitute for a professional diagnosis.</br>